Japan factory output up, firms expect recovery

 Under relentless pressure, the BOJ last week doubled its inflation target to 2 percent and pledged an open-ended commitment to buying assets next year to help beat deflation.

-Earlier this month, the government compiled a 10.3 trillion yen ($114.5 billion) economic stimulus package as part of Abe's plans to revive the economy.
+Earlier this month, the government compiled a 10.3 trillion yen (72.3 billion pounds) economic stimulus package as part of Abe's plans to revive the economy.

-But in a $1.02 trillion draft budget for the next fiscal year approved on Tuesday, the government aims to keep new bond sales below tax revenues in a symbolic move to show its resolve to continue with efforts to fix Japan's tattered finances.
+But in a $1.02 trillion (644.4 billion pounds) draft budget for the next fiscal year approved on Tuesday, the government aims to keep new bond sales below tax revenues in a symbolic move to show its resolve to continue with efforts to fix Japan's tattered finances.

 (Additional reporting by Stanley White.
 Editing by Eric Meijer)